-With huge interest in the potential of vitamin D to protect against COVID-19, data from 24 European countries suggest no association between vitamin D status and COVID-19.
+With huge interest in the potential of vitamin D to protect against COVID-19, data from 24 European countries data suggests no association between vitamin D status and COVID-19.

 The potential protective role of vitamin D in either preventing or reducing the risk of infection with COVID-19 has attracted much attention during the pandemic.
 In an assessment of the available evidence by NICE in the UK, it was recommended not to provide vitamin D to either prevent or treat COVID-19 except as part of a clinical trial.
 Furthermore, in an analysis of the correlation between vitamin D levels and COVID-19 cases in 20 European countries, although a significant negative correlation was observed, the study also reported a non-significant correlation between vitamin D levels and death from COVID-19.
 In an attempt to further explore this relationship, a team from the School of Medicine, Faculty of Health Sciences, Aristotle University, Greece, looked at the problem from a different angle.
 The team collated statistics on COVID-19 infections, recoveries and mortalities from the worldometer website and data on vitamin D levels from a comprehensive review of the literature.
 However, rather than calculating a “mean” vitamin D level for each country, which was the approached taken in previous studies, the team used the prevalence of vitamin D deficiency for each country, based on data from the last decade.
 This information was derived from a comprehensive search of the literature, including only studies that were population-based, in adults and where vitamin D deficiency was reported as a serum concentration < 20ng/ml.
 The final analysis involved exploring the relationship between the prevalence of vitamin D deficiency and variables such as the number of COVID-19 infections, recoveries and mortalities per 1 million population.